civilcomments/RMT4k/README.md

 # The Rotate-Mo-Tron 4000

-A DIY tabletop telepresence robot, using an iPad to maintain an open socket between a Node.js server and RedBearLab Blend Micro board.
+A DIY tabletop telepresence robot built for the TED office, using an iPad to maintain an open socket between a Node.js server and RedBearLab Blend Micro board.

 ![rmt4k](https://cloud.githubusercontent.com/assets/6831826/5333726/917b75e4-7e34-11e4-9007-18bf10c01885.gif)